Amazon Connect – Creating a DynamoDB Data Dip

 Creating a DynamoDB Table

-This example shows you how to use DynamoDB for data storage.
+This blog shows you how to use DynamoDB for data storage.

 Using the AWS console, create a new DynamoDB table, per the image below.
 I called my table ‘blog-data-dip-table’.